-Next, plaintiff stated, "And I asked Detective Hendle, could it be possible that I did this in a blackout?
+Next, plaintiff testified, "And I asked Detective Hendle, could it be possible that I did this in a blackout?
 And she said yes, yes.
 She said this often happens in family members where a person will kill someone in their family and then black it out."
 Plaintiff continued:

 "I have absolutely no memory of this.
 They are not letting me go.
 I don't know what else to do.
-I said well, what if I construct a hypothetical scenario using the details you have given me of the crime to try to jog my memory so I can remember what I did because they are saying I did it.
+I said well, what if I construct a hypothetical scenario using the details you